Skip to content

 9. If supply wobbles in the first few months, do we bridge within the same molecule or pivot?

-10. If cost drops but daily injections feel like too much, what's your threshold to recommend switching to weekly?
+10. If cost drops but daily injections feel like too much, what is your threshold to recommend switching to weekly?

-It's more than most people ask.
+That's more than most people ask.
 That's the point.
-Generic news moves fast; clinic rules update slowly.
+Generic news moves fast; clinic rules update slowly, and the gap between them is where most patients quietly lose money.

 Why Saxenda still gets airtime in a weekly-GLP-1 world

-Weekly injections — Wegovy, Mounjaro, and in the US Zepbound (obesity) vs. Mounjaro (diabetes); in Korea only Mounjaro is on the shelf — dominate the attention economy.
+Weekly injections dominate the attention economy — Wegovy, Mounjaro, and in the US Zepbound (obesity) versus Mounjaro (diabetes); in Korea only Mounjaro is on the shelf.
 For the bigger picture on where Wegovy pricing sits in Korea, see the Wegovy price breakdown.
-For the full Korean anti-obesity med landscape, this map of every available option is the companion read.
+For the full Korean anti-obesity landscape, this map of every available option is the companion read.

 So why does Saxenda still come up?
-Four reasons that don't go away with a generic:
+Four reasons a generic does not erase.

 First, starting at 0.6 mg with weekly steps is a softer on-ramp than a weekly 0.25 → 0.5 → 1.0 mg escalation for people with strong early nausea.
 Some patients genuinely titrate better on a daily ladder.